Guide

 • Housekeeping opt-in.
 More than 70% of customers support the shift away from daily housekeeping.

 • Texting in place of emails.
-61% of consumers want the ability to two-way text with a business.
+In 2026, 89% of consumers have signed up to receive texts from a business.

 Why are guest expectations so important?

-Understanding guest expectations can also help hoteliers to develop their marketing messaging and pre-stay communications.
-By identifying your target audience and understanding their values and expectations, you can establish a solid competitive advantage to help you differentiate from competitors.
+Understanding guest expectations can also help hoteliers develop their marketing messaging to increase direct bookings and improve guest communication.
+By identifying your target audience and understanding their values and expectations, you can establish a solid competitive advantage that will help you differentiate from competitors.

 From there, you can create consistent messaging on your website, social media channels, and throughout your property to reinforce expectations across channels.